Making a request under the Access to Information Act

 Ideally, requests for access to personal information, which are free, should be made under the Privacy Act.
 However, if you have decided to request records of your personal information under the Access to Information Act (which cost $5) instead of the Privacy Act, you will need to provide the same information as for a Privacy Act request.

-Complete the RCMP's Access to Information Request Form (PDF document) and mail it to the address below.
-If you can't download or print the form, you may also submit a letter clearfixly indicating that your request is being made under either the Access to Information Act or Privacy Act, and describe the following:
+If you can't make a request online, you can complete the RCMP's Access to Information Request Form and email it to firstname.lastname@example.org or mail it to the address below.
+If you can't download or print the form, you may also submit a letter clearly indicating that your request is being made under the Access to Information Act and describe the following:

 - Your preferred method of receiving the records (copies sent electronically or by mail).

-- Your email address or telephone number in case there are questions.
+- Your email address or telephone number in case we need clarification.

 - Your name, street address, city or town, province or territory and postal code.

-You must include enough information about the records you wish to access to allow an experience employee of the RCMP, with reasonable effort, to find the records being requested.
+You must include enough information about the records you wish to access to allow an experienced employee of the RCMP, with reasonable effort, to find the records being requested.
+For example, give a date range, location and detailed subject matter.
+You can also include the units, detachments and/or divisions that hold the records, as well as details of the subject the records relate to.

 Mail your form or letter to: